ibm-cloud-docs/power-iaas/ordering-direct-link.md

 A 10 Gbps connection is available only for the Direct Link (2.0) Connect offering.
 {: important}

 Direct Link (2.0) Connect is available in all current locations.
-If you are using Direct Link Connect on Classic (1.0) in any current location, you can continue to use it with Power Systems Virtual Server.
-If you plan to use Direct Link Connect, you must order a new connection.
+If you plan to use Direct Link Connect 2.0 you must order a new Direct Link Connect 2.0 connection.
 {: note}

 For more information, see [Pricing for IBM Cloud Direct Link](/docs/dl?topic=dl-pricing-for-ibm-cloud-dl) or [IBM Cloud Direct Link Connect on Classic](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).